joelbader/arise/src/README (Autosaved).txt

 control wells
 - read a gpr file that has seth's flag = -100 indicating a control well
 - generate a table with these ids
+? we need separate tables for IgG vs. IgM controls
+? not sure which is our reference

 file.gpr => file-hits.txt
 - read gpr file
 -- delete rows with flag = -100
+** read controls from a file, based on id
 -- create a new index (id, name)
 - calculate ratio
 -- using bg